tushar994/gsoc_physical_function_task/readme.md

     -x/1! + x^3/3! - x^5/5!
     ```

-## Descrption of the class functions
+## Description of the class functions

 ### CosFunc